Scaling limits of critical FK-decorated random planar maps with $q=4$: Exploration into the past

 \subsection{Scaling limit of the reduced walks}

 We now derive scaling limits for the (lazy) reduced walks $(\hleft_n,\cleft_n,n\ge 0)$ and the (non-lazy) projections $(\th_n,n\ge 0)$ and $(\tc_n,n\ge 0)$.

 \paragraph{Scaling limit of the one-dimensional reduced walks $\th$ and $\tc$.} Recall that $\xi$ is the step distribution of $\th$ and $\tc$.
 The asymptotics \cref{prop:xi} for the Laplace transform of $\xi$ allow us to obtain the following scaling limit result for $\th$ (by symmetry, the same statement holds for $\tc$).
-Recall the constant $a_1$ from \cref{L:r(s)}.

 \begin{Thm}[Scaling limit of $\th$ and $\tc$] We have

 Moreover,

 where $\zeta$ is a $1$-stable random variable.
 More precisely, $\zeta$ has Laplace transform